lightfeed/lightfeed/README.md

-# Lightfeed API SDK
+# Lightfeed API Client

 Official client library for interacting with the Lightfeed API.
-This SDK enables easy access to your extracted web data, with support for both Node.js (TypeScript) and Python environments.
+This SDK enables easy access to your extracted web data, with support for both Typescript and Python environments.

 ## Features

 - Simple and intuitive interface for accessing Lightfeed APIs
+- Semantic search and advanced filtering capabilities
 - Full TypeScript/Python type definitions for better developer experience
 - Comprehensive error handling
 - Support for pagination
-- Semantic search and advanced filtering capabilities

 ## Installation

-### Node.js / TypeScript
+### TypeScript / Node.js

 ```bash
 npm install lightfeed